ENIXER/JavaChallenge2014/Rule.en.md

 ## Input Format of AI Programs

 AI programs are executed at the start of the game.
-AI programs should print `READY` to the standard output and read the settings of game.
+AI programs should read the settings of game, and print `READY` and the endline ("\n") to the standard output.
+Be sure to flush the standard output after printing.
 Then, AI programs read current propagation information of each turn, and print the selected languages.

 The thinking time of AI is limited.